 Space to rest and relax.

 Named for one of the founders of VCCA, the Elizabeth Coles Langhorne Residence for Fellows features bedrooms, a dining room, kitchens, WiFi, a library, laundry facilities, and recreation rooms.
-Each private bedroom has a sink and semi-private bath, with sliding glass doors that open onto vistas of rolling pastures backed by the Blue Ridge Mountains.
+Each private bedroom has a sink and private bath, with sliding glass doors that open onto vistas of rolling pastures backed by the Blue Ridge Mountains.
 The living room features a large fireplace and baby grand piano, while an adjoining room has satellite television.
 The library contains a collection of books and journals, in addition to a variety of audio equipment.
 The smoke-free Residence is heated and air-conditioned.